Complete Guide to Donor-Advised Funds

 - Sponsoring organizations may have additional rules and requirements for donor-advised funds, such as minimum contribution amounts or distribution frequencies.
 It is important for donors to understand and comply with these rules in order to maintain the tax-advantaged status of their contributions.

-Groundswell is a cooperation giving platform revolutionizing access to DAFs.
+Groundswell is a corporate giving platform revolutionizing access to DAFs.

-Groundswell accounts are powered by donor-advised funds.
-Groundswell’s DAF infrastructure gives companies and its employees a better, smoother experience when compared with traditional workplace giving programs.
+Donor-advised funds power Groundswell accounts.
+Groundswell’s DAF infrastructure gives companies and their employees a better, smoother experience when compared with traditional workplace giving programs.

 With Groundswell, companies can deposit gifts directly into their employees’ accounts.

 Groundswell’s infrastructure also enables privacy and security for employees and employers.
 Since charitable giving can be deeply personal, adding a level of privacy aids in fostering a corporate culture of generosity and giving.

 Learn more about setting up a corporate giving program and DAF with Groundswell.

 The 5 Best Donor-Advised Fund Software in 2023